 The Gulf War of 1990 triggered a surge in oil prices around the world.
 In addition, India’s Sovereign (SOV) Credit Rating was downgraded in the same year.

-The rupee continued to depreciate over the next decade, and touched 48 per dollar by the start of 2000s.
+The rupee continued to depreciate over the next decade and touched 48 per dollar by the start of the 2000s.

 The rupee gained some ground in the coming years, with the stock markets performing well and FDI flowing into the country.